coretech0/coretech0/README.md

 <h1>software engineer</h1>
-<p>I am a Senior Full-Stack Engineer with over 10 years of experience and a Master's degree in Computer Science.
-My expertise spans Ruby on Rails, JavaScript, Node.js, React, Vue.js, and Elixir.
-I have successfully contributed to startups and large enterprises across diverse industries, including healthcare, fintech, real estate, eCommerce, media streaming, and enterprise software.
+<p>Passionate about building scalable and efficient web applications, I am a Senior Full-Stack Engineer with 10+ years of experience and a Master’s degree in Computer Science.
+My expertise spans Ruby on Rails, JavaScript, Node.js, React, Vue.js, and Elixir, allowing me to deliver robust solutions across industries like healthcare, fintech, real estate, eCommerce, media streaming, and enterprise software.
+I take pride in writing clean, maintainable, and well-tested code that enhances user experiences and drives business growth.
+Always eager for new challenges—let’s connect and explore how I can contribute to your next big project!</p>
-My work is characterized by clean, maintainable, and thoroughly tested code, which has consistently led to satisfied clients.
-I am eager to connect and discuss how my skills and experience can benefit your business and projects.</p>

 <hr>
 <p align="left"> <img src="./awads.svg" alt="CoreTech" /> </p>